alekmaul/pvsneslib/wiki/Installation.md

 #### MSYS2 (step required for Windows only)

 PVsneslib need application to run scripts and makefiles like you do on Linux environments.
-If you work on Linux, please ignore this step but on Windows, you will need a tool to do it : MSYS.
+If you work on Linux, please ignore this step but on Windows, you will need a tool to do it : MSYS2 UCRT64

 You can download it from [here](https://www.msys2.org/#installation).
 Just follow the instructions from step `1` to `5`.

 When `MSYS2` is installed, we want first to be sure that all is updated.

-In the `MSYS2` terminal, update it:
+In the `MSYS2 UCRT64` terminal, update it:

 - Run `pacman -Suuy` to update the rest of the packages (allowing downgrades).
 You **MUST** restart MSYS2.

+Please remember that:

+- Allways use **MSYS2 UCRT64** terminal windows to compile your code.

 #### Text editor